SavioFengGit/Credential-Dumping-with-Kiwi/README.md

 # Credential-Dumping-with-Kiwi
 Let's see how to dump the credentials with Kiwi
+Kiwi is based on Mimikatz, a tool that can extract various types of credentials from Windows systems, such as passwords, hashes, tickets, and tokens.
+Kiwi can be loaded as a module in Metasploit and used to perform various credential-oriented operations on compromised Windows machines.
 ## usage: kiwi-ng [global options] service <command> [<args>]
        kiwi-ng -h | --help
        kiwi-ng [--profile=<name>...]